-DC is the dead load of all of the components of the superstructure and substructure, both structural and non-structural.
+DC is the dead load of all structural components, as well as any non-structural attachments.

-Component dead loads associated with composite girder-slab bridges consist of composite and non-composite components, typically termed DC_1 and DC_2 , respectively.
+Component dead loads associated with composite girder-slab bridges consist of non-composite and composite components, typically termed DC_1 and DC_2 , respectively.
 Dead loads applied to the non-composite cross section (i.e., the girder alone) include the self-weight of the girder and the weight of the wet concrete, forms and other construction loads typically required to place the deck.
 The concrete dead load should include allowances for haunches over the girders.
 Where steel stay-in-place formwork is used, the designer shall account for the steel form weight and any additional concrete in the flues of the formwork.